-We are early in our development efforts and have only one product candidate, LP352, in clinical testing.
-All of our other product candidates are in the preclinical or research stage.
+We are early in our development efforts.
+Our most advanced product candidate, LP352, is in a Phase 1b/2a clinical trial, with topline results expected in January 2024, and we expect to initiate dosing in a Phase 1 clinical trial for our next most advanced product candidate, LP659, later this year.
+Our other development efforts are in the research stage.
 If we are unable to advance our product candidates in clinical development, obtain regulatory approval and ultimately commercialize our product candidates, or experience significant delays in doing so, our business will be materially harmed.

-We are in the early stages of our development efforts and currently have one product candidate, LP352, in the clinical testing phase of development.
-We have completed the SAD and MAD portions of a Phase 1 clinical trial and are currently conducting the PACIFIC Study, a Phase 1b/2a clinical trial for this product candidate.
-Our other product candidates in development, including LP659, are in the preclinical stage.
-We will need to progress LP659 and any other early product candidates through studies enabling Investigational New Drug applications (INDs) and submit INDs to the FDA prior to initiating their clinical development.
-Moreover, none of our product candidates have advanced into a pivotal study.
+We are in the early stages of our development efforts, and none of our product candidates have advanced into a pivotal study.
 Our ability to generate product revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our product candidates.
-The success of our product candidates will depend on several factors, including the following: